avast/retdec-regression-tests-framework/README.md

 ## Documentation

-To generate detailed documentation on how to write tests, execute
+The documentation is available [online](https://retdec-regression-tests-framework.readthedocs.io/en/latest/).
+To generate it locally, execute

 ```
 $ make docs